nordcloud/azure-tag-manager/README.md

 * `retagrg` - Takes tags form a given resource group (`--rg`) and applies them to all of the resources in the resource group.
 If any existing tags are already there, the new ones with be appended.
 Adding `--cleantags` will clean ALL the tags on resources before adding new ones.

-## Changelog

-0.4.7

-* added retagrg
-* added delTag action

-0.4

-* better CLI output
-* faster scanning
-* changes in the command line now commands are given directly not as flags

-0.3.5

-* support for backup of the old tags
-* support for restoring tags
-* support for rules to be encoded in YAML

-0.2

-* support for named rules (you must use `name` to add a name for a rule)
-* support for a new condition check `rgEqual` and `rgNotEqual` to match resource groups   the syntax is ` { "type": "rgEqual", "resourceGroup": "myRg" }`
-* support for checking for no tags `noTags`
-* a less verbose debug level

 ## Todo

 * Azure ARM policy setting